 28. Special Effects (SFX) a.
 Apply practice set out in sections 1. to 13. and 17. of this guidance. b.
-To reduce transmission when handling equipment and other items, encourage increased handwashing. c.
-Allocate a safe work zone for SFX on stages where SFX are required. d.
-Where possible: Allocate SFX crew with their own equipment Use remote-operation devices For line-of-sight, use CCTV, Radio Qs, etc. e.
-For pyro storage and test areas, where possible: Designate a test area for the sole use of each separate production Where it is not possible to have individual storage facilities, clean the shared facility

-Allocate a team to solely transport pyrotechnic articles back and forth between the testing location and pyro store All items to be sanitised before and after use f.
+To reduce transmission when handling equipment and other items, encourage increased handwashing.
+C. Allocate a safe work zone for SFX on stages where SFX are required. d.
+Where possible: - Allocate SFX crew with their own equipment - Use remote-operation devices - For line-of-sight, use CCTV, Radio Qs, etc. e.
+For pyro storage and test areas, where possible: Designate a test area for the sole use of each separate production Where it is not possible to have individual storage facilities, clean the shared facility upon departure Allocate a team to solely transport pyrotechnic articles back and forth between the testing location and pyro store All items to be sanitised before and after use f.
 When considering the use of atmos/smoke, discuss the use requirements with the manufacturer in advance to help assess any potential COVID-19 related risk. g.
 Allow SFX crew appropriate time to complete general placing and cleaning of equipment and plant. h.
-For the unit truck, where possible: - Dedicate a single crew member for the truck - Only give floor crew access to the unit truck
+For the unit truck, where possible: - Dedicate a single crew member for the truck - Only give floor crew access to the unit truck d.

-29. VFX Supervisors and Producers (for on set operations) a.
-Apply practice set out in sections 1. to 13. of this guidance. b.
-To reduce transmission when handling equipment and other items, encourage increased handwashing. c.
-Where possible, limit on-set VFX crew to VFX Supervisor, Virtual Production Supervisor and essential technicians. d.
 Consider structuring the department to separate support for on-set operations and necessary prep from post work, to minimise contact with on set crew where possible. e.
 Present digital concept work, pre-viz, tech-vis etc. remotely where possible. f.
-For motion-capture and cyberscanning, consider: Providing motion-capture performers with two suits to alternate use, i.e. one to be washed overnight Having technicians instruct performers to set up and adjust their own markers and head-mounted cameras to help maintain social distancing Avoiding use of day players for motion-capture Allowing extra time for appropriate cleaning of props that require cyberscanning, as they move between the scanning vendor or off-site company and on-set crew Allowing only essential costume crew or technicians on set when cyberscanning cast in costumes and body suits, to help maintain social distancing Avoiding ad-hoc scanning during filming, allow sufficient time in the planning/scheduling stages for this work to be done g.
-If on-set scanning and other VFX tasks are undertaken outside of call sheet hours, liaise with production and on-set crew well in advance to allow for adequate set cleaning to be undertaken before and after.
+For motion-capture and cyberscanning, consider: Providing motion-capture performers with two suits to alternate use, i.e. one to be washed overnight Having technicians instruct performers to set up and adjust their own markers and head-mounted cameras to help maintain social distancing Avoiding use of day players for motion-capture Allowing extra time for appropriate cleaning of props that require cyberscanning, as they move between the scanning vendor or off-site company and on-set crew Allowing only essential costume crew or technicians on set when cyberscanning cast in costumes and body suits, to help maintain social distancing Avoiding ad-hoc scanning during filming, allow sufficient time in the planning/scheduling stages for this work to be done production and on-set crew well in advance to allow for adequate set cleaning to be g.